Ersanio/snes-assembly-book/docs/math/logic.md

                    ; the outcome *should* be $00.
 ```

 BIT has a feature which distinguishes it from a regular AND, involving processor flags other than the zero flag.
-When you use BIT on an address, rather than the accumulator, it can also affect the 'negative' and 'overflow' processor flags.
+When you use BIT on an address, rather than the accumulator, it can also affect the "negative" and "overflow" processor flags.
 If bit 7 of the address' value is set, the negative flag would be set as a result.
 If bit 6 of the address' value is set, the overflow flag would be set as a result.
 Here's an example of using BIT on an address:

 ```
 BIT $04            ; Bit test $7E0004's value